SamuLumio/object-settings/README.md

     print(speed == 3)
     >> False

-In addition, they work with many type-specific operation:
+In addition, they work with many type-specific operations:

     for selection in settings.Multichoice():
         ...